DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/resources/README.md

 The documentation for the Javascript library functions are generated using [JSDoc](https://github.com/jsdoc/jsdoc) and the documentation for the VueJS components is also generated using JSDoc with the [JSDoc for VueJS Plugin](https://github.com/Kocal/jsdoc-vuejs/tree/3.x).

-The following versions are installed in the Development Environment:
+The versons that are installed in the Development Environment can be found in the `docker/dev/Dockerfile`.

-* jsdoc@3.6.7
-* jsdoc-vuejs@3.0.9
-* vue-template-compiler@2.6.14`

 ### Generating Documentation